-Examples of significant considerations as in paragraphs 2350.03 and 2350.031:
+Examples of significant considerations as per SOP sections 23, 0.03 and 2350.031:

-- Error of estimation of the best estimate assumption: - Low credibility: the company has little internal experience, - Future experience difficult to estimate: - the class of risks reflects new terms and conditions, - potential antiselection through partial withdrawals on Universal Life Level Cost of Insurance contracts with level amounts of insurance. - Lack of homogeneity: the cohort of risks lacks homogeneity.
+- Error of estimation of the mean: - Low credibility: The company has little internal experience, - Future experience difficult to estimate: - The class of risks reflects new term, and conditions, - Potential antiselection through partial withdrawals on Universal Life Level Cost of Insurance contracts with level announts of insurance - Lack of homogeneity: The covert of risks lacks homogeneity.

-- Error of estimation of the best estimate assumption: - The product depends on an environment that could be favourable in the short term only (e.g., current taxation policies). - Possible antiselection by the policyholder in respect of minimum guarantees. - Deterioration of the best estimate assumption: - The experience is likely to be affected by cyclical influence, - The experience is likely to be affected by changing economic environment.
+- o Error of estimation of memory - The product lepands an environment that could be favourable in the short term only (e.g., current taxation policies). - Possible and selection by the policyholder in respect of minimum guarantees. - Deterioration of he mean: - The experience is likely to be affected by cyclical influence,

+The experience is likely to be affected by changing economic environment.